Chuck Yeager: Early life and education

 Yeager was born February 13, 1923, in Myra, West Virginia, to farming parents Albert Hal Yeager (1896–1963) and Susie Mae Yeager (née Sizemore; 1898–1987).
 When he was five years old, his family moved to Hamlin, West Virginia.
-Yeager had two brothers, Roy and Hal Jr., and two sisters, Doris Ann (accidentally killed at age two by six-year-old Roy playing with a firearm) and Pansy Lee.
+Yeager had two brothers, Roy and Hal Jr., and two sisters, Doris Ann (accidentally killed at age two by four-year-old Roy playing with a firearm) and Pansy Lee.

 He attended Hamlin High School, where he played basketball and football, receiving his best grades in geometry and typing.
 He graduated from high school in June 1941.

 His first experience with the military was as a teen at the Citizens Military Training Camp at Fort Benjamin Harrison, Indianapolis, Indiana, during the summers of 1939 and 1940.
-On February 26, 1945, Yeager married Glennis Dickhouse, and the couple had four children.
+On February 26, 1945, Yeager married Glennis Dickhouse.
+The couple had four children.
 Glennis Yeager died in 1990, predeceasing her husband by 30 years.

 His cousin, Steve Yeager, was a professional baseball catcher.

 Career

 World War II

-Yeager enlisted as a private in the U.S. Army Air Forces (USAAF) on September 12, 1941, and became an aircraft mechanic at George Air Force Base, Victorville, California.
+On September 12, 1941, Yeager enlisted as a private in the U.S. Army Air Forces (USAAF), and became an aircraft mechanic at George Air Force Base, Victorville, California.
 At enlistment, Yeager was not eligible for flight training because of his age and educational background, but the entry of the U.S. into World War II less than three months later prompted the USAAF to alter its recruiting standards.
-Yeager had unusually sharp vision (a visual acuity rated 20/10), which once enabled him to shoot a deer at 600 yd.
+Yeager had unusually sharp vision, a visual acuity rated 20/10, which once enabled him to shoot a deer at 600 yd.

 At the time of his flight training acceptance, he was a crew chief on an AT-11.
 He received his pilot wings and a promotion to flight officer at Luke Field, Arizona, where he graduated from Class 43C on March 10, 1943.
 Assigned to the 357th Fighter Group at Tonopah, Nevada, he initially trained as a fighter pilot, flying Bell P-39 Airacobras (being grounded for seven days for clipping a farmer's tree during a training flight), and shipped overseas with the group on November 23, 1943.

 Stationed in the United Kingdom at RAF Leiston, Yeager flew P-51 Mustangs in combat with the 363d Fighter Squadron.
 He named his aircraft Glamorous Glen after his girlfriend, Glennis Faye Dickhouse, who became his wife in February 1945.
 Yeager had gained one victory before he was shot down over France in his first aircraft (P-51B-5-NA s/n 43-6763) on March 5, 1944, on his eighth mission.
 He escaped to Spain on March 30, 1944, with the help of the Maquis (French Resistance) and returned to England on May 15, 1944.
 During his stay with the Maquis, Yeager assisted the guerrillas in duties that did not involve direct combat; he helped construct bombs for the group, a skill that he had learned from his father.
-He was awarded the Bronze Star for helping a navigator, Omar M. "Pat" Patterson, Jr., to cross the Pyrenees.
+He was awarded the Bronze Star for helping a navigator, Omar M. "Pat" Patterson Jr., to cross the Pyrenees.